-The U-Pass can only be used on PACE buses if you have added your own fare to your card.
+A U-Pass may only be used on Pace buses if you have added your own fare to the card.
 U-Passes cannot be used on Metra at all.

-U-Pass is a program offered by the Chicago Transit Authority in which full-time students at participating institutions receive a card that grants them unlimited rides on CTA trains and buses for a flat, quarterly fee.
+U-Pass is a program offered by the Chicago Transit Authority in which full-time students at participating institutions receive a card granting them unlimited rides on CTA trains and buses for a flat, quarterly fee.

-For students in the College, U-Pass will be covered as a part of financial aid packages for students receiving aid, just like the standard student fee.
-Students in the College not receiving aid will be charged the $95 per quarter as an additional fee, in the same manner as the student life fee.
+U-Pass is covered as part of financial aid packages for students receiving aid, just like the standard student fee.
+Students in the College not receiving aid will be charged the $106 per quarter as an additional fee, in the same manner as the Student Services Fee.

 First make sure your enrollment status meets the eligibility requirements.
 You must be enrolled full-time or on an approved reduced course load.
 If you are not eligible, your U-Pass has been deactivated.
-If you are eligible, and your U-Pass is still not working please email email@example.com or contact the College Dean of Students reception desk at 773.702.8615.
-If the situation cannot be resolved, then contact Ventra at 877.669.8368.
+If you are eligible and your U-Pass is still not working, please email firstname.lastname@example.org or contact the College Dean of Students reception desk at 773.702.8615.
+If the situation cannot be resolved, contact Ventra at 877.669.8368.

 All full-time College students will receive a U-Pass.
-Students not enrolled in courses (i.e. on a leave of absence or extended status) or students on Study Abroad will not be eligible.
+Students not enrolled in courses (i.e. on a leave of absence or extended status) or students participating in Study Abroad opportunities are not eligible.

-You will be charged an $95 fee for each quarter you are a full-time student.
-The fee will show up as any other charge on your account, for example: student life fee.
+You will be charged the U-Pass fee for each quarter you are enrolled as a full-time student.
+The fee will be reflected like any other charge on your account, for example: Student Services Fee.

-No. If you are a full-time student you cannot opt out or be refunded the $95 per quarter fee.
+No. If you are a full-time student you cannot opt out or be refunded the U-Pass fee.
 This is a CTA/U-Pass policy.
 If you do not pick up your UPass, you will still be assessed the fee on your student account.

-Please visit the College Advising Reception Desk (HM 280) to report your U-Pass as lost or stolen and to request a new one.
-You will be required to pay a non-refundable $50 replacement fee; cash or check only.
-The College Dean of Students office will collect your fee and submit to CTA.
+Please email email@example.com to report your U-Pass as lost or stolen and to request a new one.
+You will be required to pay a non-refundable $50 replacement fee.

-No. Your U-Pass is valid as you are a full-time student.
+No. Your U-Pass is valid as long as you are a full-time student.
 You don't need to renew each year.
-However, your U-Pass will be deactivated during the summer and reactivated at the start of each Autumn quarter as long as you will be enrolled in an eligible status.
+However, your U-Pass will be deactivated during the summer and reactivated at the start of each Autumn Quarter as long as you are enrolled in an eligible status.

 You will not need to get a new Ventra card.
 You will be able to load money on your U-Pass in the same manner as the Ventra card.